UmeanNever/NovelSum/README.md

 In practice, the reference (source) dataset for NovelSum can be flexibly chosen based on the task at hand; any domain-specific dataset may be used for specialized scenarios.
  - If you are enhancing data based on an existing dataset, that dataset itself can naturally serve as the reference.
  - If no such dataset is readily available, one may instead choose a medium- to large-scale dataset with a relatively natural distribution relevant to the task domain (e.g., one derived from open-source data), or alternatively use the validation set of the target task—provided that it adequately reflects the desired distribution, though this may limit generalization.
- - Moreover, in cases where one wishes to ignore the effect of information density or when the reference distribution is unknown, the reference dataset can be omitted entirely.
-In such cases, NovelSum can be computed solely based on inter-sample distances (via the proximity-weighted sum), which still provides valuable insights, as shown in our ablation study.
+ - Moreover, if one wishes to skip the calculation of information density or if the reference distribution is unknown, the reference dataset can be omitted entirely.
+In such cases, NovelSum will be computed solely from inter-sample distances (via the proximity-weighted sum), which still provides valuable insights, as shown in our ablation study.

 The input to **NovelSelect** requires only the source dataset (i.e., the dataset from which samples are selected).